mrcnski/believeobey.live/_posts/2024-10-25-yeshua-taught-us-how-to-love.md

 ### Love Your Enemies

 {% include verse.html
-text="But I say to you: Love your enemies and pray for those who persecute you, so that you may be children of your Father in heaven, for he makes his sun rise on the evil and on the good and sends rain on the righteous and on the unrighteous.
+text="But I tell you, love your enemies, bless those who curse you, do good to those who hate you, and pray for those who mistreat you and persecute you, that you may be children of your Father who is in heaven.
+For he makes his sun to rise on the evil and the good, and sends rain on the just and the unjust.
 For if you love those who love you, what reward do you have?
-Do not even the tax collectors do the same?" verse="Matthew 5:44-46"
+Don’t even the tax collectors do the same?" verse="Matthew 5:44-46"
 %}